-In these days of cell phones and digital music players, drivers are even more distracted than they used to be.
+In these days of cell phones, GPS devices, and digital music players, drivers are even more distracted than they used to be.
 This means you’ll want to take extra steps to drive safely, like leaving adequate space for the car in front of you, paying extra attention at intersections, and making sure you are driving appropriate to the flow of traffic.
 Avoid distractions such as talking on the phone while driving or trying to puzzle out a map, even if it’s a GPS on the car; pull over instead.

 Make sure you allow sufficient braking distance.
 Remember, if you double your speed—say from 30mph to 60mph—your braking distance does not become twice as long, it becomes four times as far, even more if the road is wet or icy.

 If a driving situation makes you uncomfortable, don’t do it.
 Many older drivers voluntarily begin to make changes in their driving practices.
 For instance, you may decide to drive only during daylight hours if you have trouble seeing well in reduced light.
 If fast-moving traffic bothers you, consider staying off freeways, highways, and find street routes instead.
 You may also decide to avoid driving in bad weather (rain, thunderstorms, snow, hail, ice).
 If you are going to a place that is unfamiliar to you, it is a good idea to plan your route before you leave so that you feel more confident and avoid getting lost.

 If relatives, friends, or others begin to talk to you about your driving, it may be time to take a hard, honest look at your driving ability: